le-schlo/EnT_Substrate_Mapping/README.md

      - `metric` default is `euclidean`.

 A typical run time for a substrate space with ~1000 molecules is approx. 3-5 minutes when using GPU support, and 10-15 minutes when run on CPU only.

+We provide an exemplary workflow as a jupyter notebook [a link](https://github.com/le-schlo/EnT_Substrate_Mapping/blob/main/examples/full_workflow.ipynb)

 ## Citation
 ```
 @article{TBA}